 How do life insurance payouts work for suicide?

-A policyholder’s suicide after the exclusionary periods pay a death benefit to the beneficiary just as it would for death from an illness or any other insurable cause.
+After the exclusionary periods, if a policyholder dies by suicide, the policy pays a death benefit to the beneficiary just as it would for death from an illness or any other insurable cause.

 A policyholder’s suicide during the exclusionary period provides no payout of the death benefit.
 Very often, however, insurers pay out the amount of premiums paid on the policy minus any premiums owed before the policyholder’s death.
-Insurers also subtract loan amounts on any death benefit payout on permanent policies—both whole and universal policies that contain savings and lending features.
+Insurers also subtract loan amounts on any death benefit payout on permanent policies.

-What do you do if your claim is denied?
+What do you do if your life insurance claim is denied?

 Policy beneficiaries who disagree with a finding of suicide during the contestability period and who receive a claim denial for an insurable cause of death can contest the decision, quite possibly with legal action.
 While murky scenarios like death from an overdose of a prescribed medication leave room for debate over insurable and uninsurable causes of death, contesting a denial opens the door to receiving some level of payment.